funatsufumiya/GP_to_colored_curves/README.md

 ## Usage

-After install, first, please select a grease pencil (GP) object in Object Mode, and then call `Object > GP to Colored Curves > GP to Colored Curves` menu (you can also directly call it from F3 search menu).
+- Select a grease pencil (GP) object in Object Mode,
+- Execute a menu command at `Object > GP to Colored Curves > GP to Colored Curves` (you can also directly call it from F3 search menu).

 ## Known Issues